trinitite271/seisflow1/README.md

+After fixing the tomo bug, I tried to invert the model.
+However I encountered 'LINE SEARCH FAILED'.
+I guessed that one shot was not enough, so I inverted with 30 shots, but I still got 'LINE SEARCH FAILED', but the gradient looks good, and the step length increase and misfit is decreasing, looks good.

 >2024-06-22 15:20:54 [INFO] | FINISH QUANTIFY MISFIT: 030
 2024-06-22 15:20:54 [INFO] | misfit f_try (i01s04) = 1.544E-04
 2024-06-22 15:20:54 [INFO] | saving misfit and step length for step count == 4